Raymond IV of Toulouse: The First Crusade

+At the end of April 1097, he was the only crusade leader not to swear an oath of fealty to Byzantine emperor Alexios I Komnenos.
+Instead, Raymond swore an oath of friendship, and offered his support against Bohemond, mutual enemy of both Raymond and Alexios.
+This oath was taken, according to Jonathan Riley-Smith, due to "extreme pressure from other crusade leaders, as well as emperor Alexios".
+Due to the dualistic nature of the oaths Alexios demanded, one which promised to return former imperial lands to Byzantium and the second of which was an oath of homage and fealty, Raymond most likely found issues with the latter part of the oaths rather than the oath of returning imperial lands.
+This was because Raymond saw that the oath of fealty conflicted with his crusading vow to serve God.
+However, according to Riley-Smith, "[d]espite his attitudes toward the oath-taking, after the crusade, Raymond returned to Constantinople and became a strong imperial ally".

 He was present at the siege of Nicaea and the Battle of Dorylaeum in 1097, but his first major role came in October 1097 at the siege of Antioch.
 The crusaders heard a rumour that Antioch had been deserted by the Seljuk Turks, so Raymond sent his army ahead to occupy it, offending Bohemond of Taranto who wanted the city for himself.
 The city was, however, still occupied, and was taken by the crusaders only after a difficult siege in June 1098.
 Raymond took the palatium Cassiani (the palace of emir Yaghi-Siyan) and the tower over the Bridge Gate.
 He was ill during the second siege of Antioch by Kerbogha which culminated in a controversial rediscovery of the Holy Lance by a monk named Peter Bartholomew.

 The "miracle" raised the morale of the crusaders, and to their surprise they were able to rout Kerbogha outside Antioch.
 The Lance itself became a valuable relic among Raymond's followers, despite Adhemar of Le Puy's skepticism and Bohemond's disbelief and occasional mockery.
 Raymond also refused to relinquish his control of the city to Bohemond, reminding Bohemond that he was obligated to return Antioch to the court of Emperor Alexios, as he had sworn to do.
 A struggle then arose between Raymond's supporters and the supporters of Bohemond, partly over the genuineness of the Lance, but mostly over the possession of Antioch.